Spectral Energy Distribution of the First Galaxies: Contribution from Pre-Main-Sequence Stars: INTRODUCTION

 Another interesting possibility especially for the first galaxies is that there could exist a number of stars that are still at the pre-main-sequence (PMS) stages.
 For local or low-redshift galaxies, the contribution from PMS stars to the total SED is often ignored in ultraviolet to optical wavelengths, because PMS stars are deeply embedded and hidden in dusty star-forming gas clouds.
 The contribution has been considered for infrared spectra of young galaxies (Leitherer et al. 1996; Zackrisson et al. 2001).
 Contrastingly, the first galaxies do not contain a substantial amount of dust.
 Primordial protostars are embedded in a dense primordial gas cloud (Omukai \& Palla 2003; Yoshida et al. 2008), but are not enshrouded with dust, and thus they may be directly visible and can possibly give an appreciable contribution to the integrated SED of the host galaxy.

 In this {\it Letter}, we calculate the SED of the first galaxies by including the contribution from PMS stars for the first time.
-We consider cases with and without gas accretion onto PMS stars.
-We place the model galaxies at $z=10$ and study in detail the mid-infrared spectra.
-Hereafter, we assume the standard $\Lambda$CDM cosmology with $\Omega_{\rm m} = 1 - \Omega_{\Lambda} = 0.308$ and $H_0 = 67.8 ~{\rm km}~{\rm sec}^{-1}~{\rm Mpc}^{-1}$ (Planck Collaboration 2016).
+We consider cases with and without gas accretion on to PMS stars.
+We place the model galaxies at $z=15$ and study in detail the mid-infrared spectra.
+Hereafter, we assume the standard lambda cold dark matter ($\Lambda$CDM) cosmology with $\Omega_{\rm m} = 1 - \Omega_{\Lambda} = 0.308$ and $H_0 = 67.8 ~{\rm km}~{\rm sec}^{-1}~{\rm Mpc}^{-1}$ (Planck Collaboration XIII 2016).